jake-chipps/friendometer/_docs/index.md

 to tell their stories.
 Students are introduced to sensors, collect data using the sound sensor on the microcontroller, and discuss the diversity of data of multiple users.
 Students discuss the need for inclusive design when making new technologies.
-Students program the sound sensor on their ledger art project to enable their light patterns when they speak.
 Students tell their stories to their peers, supplemented by the symbolic narratives of their ledger art projects.